opf/openproject/docs/user-guide/work-packages/duplicate-move-delete/README.md

 ## Move a work package to a different project

-The *change project* option moves a work package to another project or subproject.
+The *Move to another project* option moves a work package to another project or subproject.
 Select the project into which the work package is to be moved, check whether further adjustments are necessary and confirm by clicking on *Move*.

 > [!NOTE]
 > You can only move a work package into projects that you are a member of and for which you are authorized to carry out this function.